 Land development, the removal of natural vegetation and invasive species have the potential to affect the ecological function of existing communities.
+Extensive alteration of ecosystems typically leads to increased numbers of introduced plants in edge habitats.
+This will typically lead to a decrease in native species, richness of birds, mammals, reptiles, invertebrates and amphibians, from honeybees to salamanders and migratory animals to resident populations.
 Woodlands and wetlands are especially threatened by fragmentation.